 Specifically, the US Bureau of Labor Statistics’ (BLS) Occupational Outlook Handbook projects growth and good prospects for lawyers now and in the years to come, driven by continued demand for legal services paired with a need to replace lawyers who are leaving their roles (for different occupations) or leaving the labor force (for retirement).

-According to the BLS, employment of lawyers will grow 10% from 2021 to 2031—which is faster than the average for all occupations.
-When it comes to employment prospects, the BLS projects that there will be an average of 48,700 job openings for lawyers each year over the 10-year period.
+According to the BLS, employment of lawyers will grow 5% from 2023 to 2033—which is about as fast as the average for all occupations.
+When it comes to employment prospects, the BLS projects that there will be an average of 35,600 openings for lawyers each year over the decade.

 Factors impacting first year lawyer salaries

-While it’s useful to know the general job prospects and average salary for a first year lawyer in the US, every firm, location, and role is different—and the specific salary for first year lawyers varies depending on your situation.
+While it’s useful to know the general job prospects and average starting salary for a lawyer in the US, every firm, location, and role is different—and the specific entry-level lawyer’s salary varies depending on your situation.

 Here are some of the key factors that impact salary for recent graduates.